Swordfish90/PadKit/README.md

 # PadKit

 PadKit is a Compose Multiplatform library that allows developers to create custom virtual gamepads for games and applications.
+This project is a continuation of the original [JamPadCompose](https://github.com/piepacker/JamPadCompose) by Jam.gg.

 ### Controls